 Directly behind the message board is the trailhead to Maggie’s Peaks.
-The sign indicates that hiking to the left will take you to Cascade Falls, so take a right at the sign (Desolation) in order to hike to Maggie’s Peaks.
+The sign indicates that hiking to the left will take you to Cascade Falls.
+So, take a right at the sign (Desolation) in order to hike to Maggie’s Peaks.

-Even before you reach the halfway point of Granite Lake, however, you will be treated to stunning views looking into and beyond Emerald Bay.
-This location is just over a half of a mile up the trail, but you have to hike approximately 500 feet of elevation gain.
+You’ll witness stunning views looking into and beyond Emerald Bay even before reaching Granite Lake.
+This location is just over a half of a mile up the trail.
+But you have to hike approximately 500 feet of elevation gain.